dwelsch-esi/cncf-techdocs/analyses/0013-litmuschaos/litmuschaos-analysis.md

 Branding seems inconsistent.

 There is a recognizable logo and color scheme for most of the sites.
-However, sites that are built from other repos (some of the APIs, the experiment library) have different color schemes and font choices.
+However, sites that are built from other repos (the API, the experiment library) have different color schemes and font choices.
 For example, the font used in the logo is different between the project website and the documentation website.

 Page design uses different layouts on different pages.
 The documentation layout is a single column, with graphics in-line, which is appropriate.
-The project landing page, the API pages, and the tutorial page all use different layouts.
+The project landing page, the API page, and the tutorial page all use different layouts.

 The brand's base font is a legible sans-serif font.
 The tutorial site landing page uses similar fonts but the tutorials themselves have a completely